 - Sports drinks

-The closer you get to your practice, the more you’ll want to avoid foods that take longer to digest and may cause heartburn, gas, bloating, nausea or vomiting.
+Before practice you should not eat foods that take longer to digest and those that may cause heartburn, gas, bloating, nausea or vomiting.
 This includes foods high in fiber, fried foods and foods with fatty sauces.

 Additionally, you may want to avoid carbonated beverages that can cause bloating and gas.